 I arrived in Partheni, Leros with the 10 AM flight from Athens having flown yesterday from Washington, D.C.
 At the Athens airport I met Mike and Nichola form the S/Y Gordian Knot, we were traveling together.
 Thetis looked good with her new undercoating, newly waxed hull, and polished railings.
 The new spray hood is nice and large but unfortunately the new bimini is way too large and covers the whole cockpit with its large and space consuming framework.
 Not at all what I had ordered.
 After some talk Angelos acknowledged the mistake and promised to rectify it but Sideris, the tent man, will not be in until tomorrow.

 The new water heater worked well with AC power but we will have to wait and see how it will work with the engine.
 Antonis, the office coordinator, has done rather well with the bureaucratic paperwork.
 Both the life raft and the fire extinguisher certificates were at hand.
 Also, the coveted boat inspection certificate should arrive tomorrow.

 It took me some time to establish some order in the cabins so that the inside of the boat could be livable.
 I put back the clean covers over the cabin cushions and made my bed.
 The new water-heater has shrank the available space under the right cabin’s bed and now it is even harder to stow my clothes.

-I rented a motor scooter and in the evening went to Blafouti at I Thea Artemis (Η Θεά Άρτεμις) taverna where I had a decent meal of fresh fish.
+I rented a motor scooter and in the evening went to Blafouti at the I Thea Artemis (Η Θεά Άρτεμις) taverna where I had a decent meal of fresh fish.
 The evening was windy with a S wind.